jmcunx/jcsv/README.md

 ## jcsv -- Convert Delimited Text to/from a csv (Comma Separated Value) File

-This will tale a delimited Text File and convert it to and from a csv File.
+This will take a Delimited Text File and convert it to and from a csv File.

 To build, execute build.sh to generate a Makefile from